Dimension-agnostic inference using cross U-statistics: Introduction

-Finally, as mentioned earlier, the universal inference technique based on the split likelihood ratio statistic \citep{wasserman2019universal} is also dimension-agnostic.
-However, it primarily applies to parametric settings, and there is currently limited (but promising) understanding of its power~\citep{dunn2021gaussian}.
-In contrast, we handle nonparametric settings and prove that our methods are minimax rate optimal and even matching the optimal power in constants up to a $\sqrt 2$ factor.
+The recent universal inference technique based on the split likelihood ratio \citep{wasserman2019universal} is non-asymptotically valid, and hence dimension-agnostic.
+However, these authors had a different motivation: the central goal of their work was to remove all \emph{regularity conditions} required to employ the usual asymptotics of the likelihood ratio test, thus massively expanding the scope of likelihood based methods to many irregular problems for which no known inferential technique was previously known.
+Unlike the majority of our current paper, their method applies to situations where a likelihood can be calculated and maximized, which were mostly parametric settings (like mixtures) and some nonparametric settings where densities still exist (like testing for monotonicity or log-concavity).
+We also mention that there is currently limited (but promising) understanding of its power~\citep{dunn2021gaussian}.
+In contrast, we handle nonparametric settings and prove that our methods are minimax rate optimal in power.

+More broadly, any work that applies permutation/randomization tests~\citep[e.g.~Chapter 15.2 of][]{lehmann2006testing} is also immediately non-asymptotically valid, and thus dimension-agnostic.
+However, the class of problems for which non-asymptotic inference is possible is large but limited.
+For example, permutation tests require a group structure on the null, while universal inference requires well-defined likelihood ratios, both of which we do not need in our work.
+Further, our understanding the power of permutation methods is still rather incomplete~\citep{kim2020minimax}.
+The current paper derives dimension-agnostic tests for problems where ensuring finite-sample validity is extremely hard without involving stringent assumptions, and establishes minimax rate optimality even in high-dimensional settings.

 We would not be surprised if there are also other works with dimension-agnostic tests.
-Nevertheless, it appears that our work is conceptually new in defining this as an explicit goal, and proposing a new, general, powerful and broadly applicable technique.
+Nevertheless, it appears that our work is conceptually new in defining this as an explicit goal, and proposing a new, general, powerful and somewhat broadly applicable technique.